FACEPrep-ProGrad/Eclipse-wakatime-install/README.md

 ## Installation

+1.Visit https://wakatime.com and create a account using GitHub account.
+Then [add username](https://wakatime.com/settings/profile) in profile tab.

-1. Click `Help → Eclipse Marketplace…` then search for `WakaTime`.
+2. Click `Help → Eclipse Marketplace…` then search for `WakaTime`.

 ![Eclipse marketplace menu](https://wakatime.com/static/img/plugins/installing/eclipse.png)

 ![type install](./images/type-wakatime.png)

-2. Click `Install`.
+3. Click `Install`.

-3. Navigate to `File → WakaTime → API Key` and enter your [api key](https://wakatime.com/settings#apikey).
+4. Navigate to `File → WakaTime → API Key` and enter your [api key](https://wakatime.com/settings#apikey).

-4. Use Eclipse and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).
+5. Use Eclipse and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).

 ## Screen Shots